 A partial wrap uses less material, takes less time, takes less preparation work, and is of course cheaper than a full car wrap.

 To wrap a vehicle fully would cost much more than a partial wrap because of the above mentioned reasons.

 Car wrap is only applied to paint in nearly perfect condition.
 That means that no deep scratches, dents, paint chips, or rust should be visible.

 This ensures that the wrap adheres to the surface properly and lasts the longest possible time.

-Another reason is that car wrap needs to be removed at some point.
+Another reason is that vehicle wrap needs to be removed at some point.

-If the paintwork under the wrap is damaged, removing the wrap can lead to more serious damages on the car, that no detailer wants to be responsible for.
+If the underlying paint is damaged, removing the wrap can lead to more serious damages on the car, that no detailer wants to be responsible for.

 How much does it cost, you ask?
 Check out my article about it here!